Youlixx/yolo_v2_tf2/README.md

  - the detection threshold alpha
  - the NMS threshold beta

 Note: the current implementation of the mAP is not very accurate.
 Since the metric is computed across all possible alpha values, the NMS should be recomputed each time which would very time expensive.
-Right now, a simple approximation of the mAP is given by the script; a more practical way of doing would be by sampling alpha with a fine enough step instead of using the continuous approach.
+Right now, a simple approximation of the mAP is given by the script; a more practical way of doing would be by sampling alpha with a fixed step instead of using the continuous approach.